Florida Tops List of Providers Banned by Medicare

-Of all of Medicare's banned providers, Miami tops the list with nearly 1,500 addresses.
+Of all of Medicare’s banned providers, Florida tops the list with nearly 1,500 addresses.

-And Miami tops the list by a long shot.
-Following Miami's 1,491 entries, Los Angeles comes in second place with 522.
+And Florida tops the list by a long shot.
+Following Florida’s 1,491 entries, Los Angeles comes in second place with 522.
 Phoenix, Brooklyn and Houston round out the top five.

 However, this does not come as much as a surprise.

-In 2007, Miami was the first city to get a Medicare fraud strike force.
+In 2007, Florida was the first city to get a Medicare fraud strike force.
 Now, there are eight others in cities such as Tampa, Dallas, Houston, Detroit and Brooklyn.

 While nationwide the biggest share of exclusions are due to revoked medical licenses, in Florida the biggest share of exclusions are for Medicare or Medicaid-related crime.

-A recent example of Medicare fraud is Juan De Dios Gomez who operated clinics in Hialeah, Miami and Plantation and prescribed painkillers for people who didn't need the drugs, but qualified for Medicare.
+A recent example of Medicare fraud is Juan De Dios Gomez who operated clinics in Hialeah, Florida and Plantation and prescribed painkillers for people who didn’t need the drugs, but qualified for Medicare.